ECE651-ReWrapped/ReWrapped/README.md

-# Getting Started with Create React App
+# Getting Started with Rewrapped:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone the code with your personal access token and run the following commands to get startd.

 ## Available Scripts